Florida confirms responsibility for flying migrants to California

 On Monday, California Gov. Gavin Newsom suggested that Florida Gov. Ron DeSantis could be charged with kidnapping.

 "This isn't Martha's Vineyard.
 Kidnapping charges?"
 Newsom tweeted, referencing Florida's migrant relocation initiative.
-DeSantis drew national headlines last year when the state of Florida flew a group of South American migrants from Texas to the liberal enclave of Martha’s Vineyard, Massachusetts, which had touted broad support for sanctuary policies
+DeSantis drew national headlines last year when the state of Florida flew a group of South American migrants from Texas to Martha’s Vineyard, Massachusetts, which had touted broad support for sanctuary policies.

+At the news conference in Sacramento, Mayor Darrell Steinberg said he wanted to focus on the good work of community members to assist the migrants, not those behind it.

+"Whoever is doing this, is committing a terrible wrong, so that's one given" said Steinberg.
+"But the other given is, the other question is, what must be our response?"